Marie-L/mercardo/readme.md

 - Units of measure; responsive effects with CSS, including viewport and media query; percentages versus pixels; frameworks and templates; max width

-- [ ] Introducing CSS3
-- [ ] Defining and applying a style
-- [ ] Adding comments within a style sheet
-- [ ] Creating an inline style
-- [ ] Creating and embedded style
-- [ ] Creating an external style sheet
-- [ ] Using media to specify the target device
-- [ ] Imported style sheets from other style sheets
-- [ ] Using @font-face rule to import fonts
-- [ ] Creating a selector element type selector
-- [ ] Creating an id selector
-- [ ] Creating a class selector
-- [ ] Using universal selector
-- [ ] Using descendent selectors
-- [ ] Using child selectors
-- [ ] Using pseudo-class and pseudo-element selectors
-- [ ] Grouping selectors
-- [ ] Using subsequent adjacent sibling selectors
-- [ ] Using the subsequent sibling selector
-- [ ] Using an attribute selector
-- [ ] Using an attribute value selector
-- [ ] Using the attribute contains value selector
-- [ ] Using the attribute value starts with selector
-- [ ] Using the attribute contains value in list selector
-- [ ] Understanding the browser's built-in styles
-- [ ] Extending browser styles with user styles
-- [ ] Working with importing styles
-- [ ] How do styles cascade?
-- [ ] Using specificity
-- [ ] Understanding inheritance
-- [ ] Using the inherit value
 - [ ] Working with CSS properties
 - [ ] Working with CSS colors
 - [ ] Using the rgb function